 We have a few different options you can choose from...

 Simulator (Full Motion Flight Sim) - $49

 Discovery flights are tailored to the individual who has scheduled them and will vary based on your experience, goals, questions, etc. Someone who has had previous flying experience and is curious about our aircraft may have very different instructional content in their flight versus someone who has never flown before.
 That said, we do try to stick to a general timeline:

 Introduction and Briefing (5 - 10 minutes)Upon arrival, you will be greeted at our door and escorted into the secure area of the hangar and into our office.
 We will spend a few minutes getting to know you and allowing you to get to know us.
-We'll get your information and waiver on file and take your payment (if that hasn't already been done).
 If you have any general questions about what you'll be doing during your lesson, this is a good time to ask.
 Once the paperwork is done, we'll head to the aircraft.

 Flight (30 - 45 minutes)You'll be shown to the aircraft you'll be flying in and given an explanation of some of the fundamentals of the aircraft, shown some of the things we check before flight (the instructor will have already done a thorough preflight before your arrival so you will have more time in the airplane).
 This is a great time to ask questions about how the aircraft works, etc.

 The instructor will help you aboard and make sure your seat belt is secured.
 The instructor will get on board, secure their own seatbelt, and close the canopy.
 You will be given a safety briefing (similar to the one you get when you are on a commercial flight).